JonathanFu/Conference/README.md

 This project is a response to a coding work.
 The code lives in `index.js`, and is an Express based app.
 Run `npm start` to launch server.

-It also is covered by some minimal tests found in `specs/`.
+It is also covered by some minimal tests found in `test/`.
 To run the tests, simply clone this repo, and run `npm test`.

 ## Problem: Conference Track Management